Eppo-exp/eppo-docs/docs/quick-starts/your-first-experiment-analysis.md

 If you do not have a experiment assignment tool integrated, please refer to the [experiment assignment](../experiments/prerequisites/experiment-assignment) section for more instructions.

-If you have a experiment assignment tool integrated but do not have an assignment table set up in your data warehouse, please follow the instructions [here](../experiments/connecting-your-data/assignment-tables/) to log your assignment data.
+If you have a third-party feature flagging tool integrated but do not have an assignment table set up in your data warehouse, please follow the instructions [here](../reference/integrations) to log your assignment data.

 ## 2. Create Eppo account